-The first time I tried a Michelada was at brunch many moons ago.
-I, honestly, thought a Bloody Mary and a Michelada were one in the same.
+The first time I tried a Michelada was at brunch many moons ago in a Mexican restaurant.
+It had such a unique taste!

 Is a Michelada a Bloody Mary?